hcls-kimlab/NPR_Project/README.md

 a total of 17 loom files were obtained for tissue snRNA-seq data.
 The missing genetic information could also be constructed from the gene table data obtained from the file gene_rpkm_matrix_fb_2021_06.tsv, which was downloaded from FlyBase(https://flybase.org/).
+The aging data was obtained from the Aging Fly Cell Atlas(https://hongjielilab.shinyapps.io/AFCA/).

 ## Data Pre Processing